 Species

 Insects and diseases can hitchhike on trees and holiday greenery.
 Boxwood blight and round leaf bittersweet could be found in holiday greenery and centerpieces.
-Spongy moth and elongate hemlock scale are typically moved around on Christmas trees and wreaths.
+Spongy moth and elongate hemlock scale are typically moved on Christmas trees and wreaths.
 Click on the species below to learn more about them.

 Holiday Greenery Invasive Insects

 Elongate hemlock scale is found almost exclusively on the underside of conifer needles.
-Given their small size and inconspicuous appearance, the elongate hemlock scale may appear to be dirt or debris to the untrained eye.
-Elongate hemlock scale has a host range up to 40 species of conifers and prefers: hemlock, fir, and spruce.
+Because of its small size and inconspicuous appearance, the elongate hemlock scale may look like dirt or debris to the untrained eye.
+Elongate hemlock scale has a host range of up to 40 species of conifers and prefers hemlock, fir, and spruce.
 It has been detected in Minnesota but not in landscape or natural areas.
-They can be found hitchhiking on:

 • Christmas trees